Leadership and Change Management

 - For extensions starting with 9: dial +64 7 837 extension.

-Purpose of this paper is to:
+The purpose of the paper is to:

 Students who successfully complete the course should be able to: